 I realise that this needs more work, we need to build awareness, and as a team, this is what Alex and I are busy working on.

-Beyond your student alumni, who else are you inviting to join Global Connect?
+Beyond your student alumni, who else are you inviting to join your platform?

-This summer, we are going to be inviting our former parent community on to Global Connect.
+This summer, we are going to be inviting our former parent community on to the platform.